bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * For real time chat use cases (IRC, XMPP MUC), messages outside the event horizon of usual net splits or interruptions due to traveling is around a few hours
 * For catch-up type of ephemeral chat (XMPP MAM, Matrix), messages can be read across time zones and over weekends, so they should be kept for a few days or up to a week
 * If we don't need to support reading chat history before joining, participants may leave out any message from their feed that had received a #read_receipt from every other participant
-* It is not important whether it is redacted in a timely manner or not.
+* It is not important whether it is removed in a timely manner or not.

 ### gemini interface